Mercy Health - Family Care

-The Mercy Family Care program at Mercy Children's Hospital provides family-centered, supportive healthcare for infants and children who suffer from life-limiting illnesses.
-The Mercy Family Care interdisciplinary care team provides individualized support in an environment that gives families emotional shelter, enabling them to reconcile difficult circumstances and make their own informed choices.
+The Mercy Health - Family Care program at Mercy Health - Children's Hospital provides family-centered, supportive healthcare for infants and children who suffer from life-limiting illnesses.
+The Mercy Health - Family Care interdisciplinary care team provides individualized support in an environment that gives families emotional shelter, enabling them to reconcile difficult circumstances and make their own informed choices.

-Life-limiting illnesses may be diagnosed at birth, and sometimes even before birth, hence the term Mercy Family Care.
-The Mercy Family Care team reaches out to families that have suffered miscarriage, fetal death, or a death at delivery in addition to helping those whose children survive but face serious health challenges.
+Life-limiting illnesses may be diagnosed at birth, and sometimes even before birth, hence the term Mercy Health - Family Care.
+The Mercy Health - Family Care team reaches out to families that have suffered miscarriage, fetal death, or a death at delivery in addition to helping those whose children survive but face serious health challenges.